-Bikini baristas may become tank-top baristas after ruling
+Everett’s bikini baristas may become tank-top baristas after appellate court ruling

-SEATTLE (AP) — The “bikini baristas” in one Washington city might become tank-top baristas following a federal appeals court ruling.
+The “bikini baristas” in Everett might become tank-top baristas following a U.S. appeals court ruling.

 The 9th U.S. Circuit Court of Appeals on Wednesday overturned a lower court judge’s decision to block the city of Everett from imposing a dress-code on the scantily clad coffee servers.